Business Hub

 Scope 1 emissions from companies

-In the world of sustainability and carbon accounting, "scopes" refer to the categories of greenhouse gas emissions caused by an organization.
-This categorization helps companies to calculate their carbon footprint and define measures to reduce their emissions.
+The so-called "scopes" refer to categories of greenhouse gas emissions caused by an organization or a company.
+This categorization helps companies to record theircarbon footprint(also known as corporate carbon footprint) and implement measures to reduce it.

 What are Scope 1 emissions?